 If your tax return is adjusted or an assessment of additional tax is issued, you will be provided a description of your rights as a taxpayer.
-Our Publication FYI-406, Your Rights Under the Tax Laws, describes in detail how to dispute an adjustment or assessment made by the Department through either the claim for refund procedure or the protest procedure.
-Publication FYI-406 is available by contacting your local district tax office or by downloading from the Department website at www.tax.newmexico.gov, Click on "Forms and Publications".
+Our Publication FYI-406, Your Rights Under the Tax Laws, describes in detail how to dispute an adjustment or assessment made by the Department through either the cation FYI-406 is available by contacting your local district AND POLICY OFFICE tax office or by downloading from the Department website at www.tax.newmexico.gov.
+Click on "Forms and Publications".